MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 Add the following links into the "Redirect URLs" field in the App details section:

-For M365 Enterprise, copy and paste: https://gcs.office.com/v1.0/admin/oauth/callback
+For Microsoft 365 Enterprise, copy and paste: https://gcs.office.com/v1.0/admin/oauth/callback

  ![Screenshot of App Details.](media/bamboohr-connector/bamboohr-appdetails.png)
  ![Screenshot of Direct Urls form.](media/bamboohr-connector/bamboohr-redirecturis.png)